Chart Color Schemes

 AreaSearch assessment of residential development activity positions Lowood among the top 25% of areas assessed nationwide

-Lowood has recorded approximately 99 residential properties granted approval annually over the past five financial years, totalling 496 homes.
-As of FY-26, 23 approvals have been recorded.
-On average, 1.7 people per year moved to the area for each dwelling built between FY-21 and FY-25, indicating a balanced supply and demand creating stable market conditions.
-The average construction cost value of new homes was $305,000.
+Lowood has recorded approximately 99 residential properties granted approval per year over the past five financial years, totalling 496 homes.
+As of FY-26, 27 approvals have been recorded.
+On average, 1.7 people move to the area each year for each dwelling built between FY-21 and FY-25, indicating a balanced supply and demand creating stable market conditions.
+The average expected construction cost value of new homes is $305,000.

-In FY-26, $6.2 million in commercial approvals have been registered, reflecting the area's predominantly residential nature.
-Compared to Greater Brisbane, Lowood records about three-quarters the building activity per person and ranks among the 73rd percentile of areas assessed nationally.
-Recent development has comprised entirely detached dwellings, maintaining the area's low density character and attracting space-seeking buyers with around 193 people per dwelling approval.
+This financial year, $6.2 million in commercial approvals have been registered, reflecting the area's predominantly residential nature.
+Compared to Greater Brisbane, Lowood has about three-quarters the building activity per person and ranks among the 73rd percentile nationally.
+Recent development has consisted entirely of detached dwellings, maintaining the area's low density character and attracting space-seeking buyers with an average of 193 people per dwelling approval.

-Looking ahead, Lowood is projected to grow by 3,177 residents by 2041.
-Building activity is keeping pace with growth projections, though increased competition may be experienced by buyers as the population expands.
+According to AreaSearch's latest quarterly estimate, Lowood is expected to grow by 3,177 residents through to 2041.
+Building activity is keeping pace with these growth projections, though increased competition among buyers may be anticipated as the population expands.

 Frequently Asked Questions - Development